Methane & the permafrost cycle

 - By 2020, the levels had skyrocketed to 1,875 ppb.

-Methane comes from many natural sources, including swamps, rivers, and volcanoes, and from human activities such as cattle raising, gas wells, gas pipelines, oil wells, coal mines, rubbish dumps, sewage treatment, and rice fields.
+- human activities such as cattle raising, gas wells, gas pipeline leaks, oil wells, coal mines, rubbish dumps, sewage treatment, and rice farming.

 The permafrost feedback cycle.